Common pitfalls in OMS design

 Process/Process.php:198)

-Solution: Removing duplicate flag main fixes the process rendering and processing:
+Solution: Removing the duplicate main flag fixes the process rendering and processing:

 img

-More than one transition with the same events and without condition
+More than one transition with the same events and without a condition

 Issue: It’s impossible to guess which transition is expected, so the first one read is executed.